 You can almost hear one of today’s broadcasters commenting after every pour.
 Folks didn’t have radio in 1873, of course, much less television.
 Still, I can hear the excitement rising from the crowd as the measurement grew closer to their guess, along with the groans of those who had underestimated the kettle’s capacity.

 The crowd cheered when, at 1:05 pm, the official announced the total and eight of the closest guesses were declared winners.
 The steaming kettle holds:

 1 pint, and

 The winners received one-eighth of a chest of tea or about five pounds of tea each.
 The total volume is now painted on the side of the kettle.

 The Tourist Attraction

 The Oriental Tea Company’s shop fell to urban renewal in the sixties and the Government Center T stop replaced it.
 The Starbucks that currently holds the Steaming Kettle occupies the space that was once the Court Street Tavern.
-In Sears Crescent, the building that curves along one side of Government Center, just downhill from Starbucks was the Phoenix Coffee Mills store, reinforcing the coffee-tea connection.
+In Sears Crescent, the building that curves along one side of Government Center, just downhill from Starbucks the Phoenix Coffee Mills store reinforced the coffee-tea connection.

 But what about our marvelous marketer—the man who created the enduring landmark?
 His name has been lost to history.
 I, for one, think he belongs in the Marketing Hall of Fame.